 An ideal e-commerce platform is one that uses efficient code, such as compiled C++, and has been proven to handle multiple orders per second.
 Before settling for one platform, read the reviews of other users and test your own process under heavy load to make sure it doesn’t fail when the orders come pouring in.

 8. Use a benchmark tool to test your site

 Once you’ve implemented the above measures, put your site to the test.

-Google’s Page Speed and Yahoo’s YSlow are two often used benchmarking tools for testing your site’s performance under pressure.
-This blog helps explain the processes behind each tool, and how you can use them to speed up the loading time of individual pages.
+Google’s Page Speed, Lighthouse tool and Yahoo’s YSlow are two often used benchmarking tools for testing your site’s performance under pressure.

 Remember that websites aren’t all about traffic.
 As your web pages get richer and demand grows, don’t neglect your server struggling behind the scenes.
 If you are expecting an influx of web traffic, it’s best to prepare in advance so that you can comfortably accommodate everybody.
 Your site and your visitors deserve no less.